Git, GitHub and GitLab and their benefits

 Local work

 Interestingly, Git mainly uses local files and resources to do its work.
 It does not need information from other places, such as other computers.
-In other words, your entire project history is stored on your local disk, making changes and modifications instantaneous.
+In other words, your entire project history is stored on your local hard drive, so changes and modifications are instantaneous.

-So if you decide you want to see a version of a project from a month or two ago, Git will load it for you in seconds.
-It doesn’t have to download individual pieces of data from a remote server.
+If you decide you want to see a version of a project from a month or two ago, Git will load it for you in seconds.
+There’s no need to download chunks of data from a remote server.

 The fact that Git works largely offline has other advantages.
 You don’t need an internet connection to make changes or work on your project.
 So you can do your work wherever you are, whether you’re on a train or in a café where you don’t want to use public Wi-Fi.